-We analysed the model predictions as described in Section 2.2.4resulting from the operational setup (Sect.
+We analysed the model predictions resulting from the operational setup (Sect.
 2.2.4).
 In all cases, predictions for specific aspects (e.g., N, E, S, W) were used: the probabilities obtained with the instability model (Prinstab) and the natural-avalanche model (PrnatAval).
 For the danger-level model, we derived the probability for danger level D ≥ 3(considerable), referred to as PrD≥3.
-We chose this formulation instead of using the most likely danger level or the continuous probability-weighted sum of the danger levels described in Section 2.2.1, as it reduces the output to a probability between 0 and 1.
-Moreover, and in contrast to PrD=2 or PrD=3, PrD≥3 by itself differentiates well between the predicted most likely danger levels simplifies the multiple probabilities model output (one probability for each danger level) into a single and more easily interpretable probability value without loosing too much information (see also Figure A1 in the Appendix and Pérez-Guillén et al. (2025))and is strongly correlated with the continuous probability-weighted value.
-This Converting the danger rating event type model days ref Ev natural avalanches natural avalanche a instability danger level b 299 395 386 $ \begin{vmatrix} 8 \times 10^5 \\ 11 \times 10^5 \\ 11 \times 10^5 \end{vmatrix} $ 1960 2660 2547 human-triggered avalanches instability danger level b 395 386 $\begin{array}{ c c c }\hline 11 \times 10^5 \\ 11 \times 10^5 \\ \end{array}$ 1078 1046 model output into a single value between 0 and 1 allowed us to interpolate (Sec.
-3.2.1), visualize and analyze (Sec.
-3.2.1) the danger-level model predictions in the same way as the other two use a consistent analysis approach for all three ML models.
+We chose this formulation instead of using the most likely danger level or the continuous probability-weighted sum of the danger levels described in Section 2.2.1, as it simplifies the multiple probabilities model output (one probability for each danger level) into a single and more easily interpretable probability value without loosing too much information (see also Figure A1 in the Appendix and Pérez-Guillén et al. (2025)).
+Converting the danger rating model output into a single value between 0 and 1 allowed us to use a consistent analysis approach for all three ML models.